 What is sleeve gastrectomy?

-Sleeve gastrectomy was first performed in 1988 as a part of the more invasive duodenal switch procedure.
+Sleeve gastrectomy is a type of bariatric weight-loss surgery that was first performed in 1988 as a part of the more invasive duodenal switch procedure.
 The sleeve is the portion of the operation that permanently changes the size of the stomach to about 15% of its original size.
 The remaining stomach is a small, tubular pouch that holds considerably less food.

-Sleeve gastrectomy also affects hormones in the gut that can help you feel less hungry.
+Sleeve gastrectomy reduces the amount of food you can consume.
+It also affects hormones in the gut that can help you feel less hungry.
 These hormones impact blood sugar, often improving weight-related conditions like type 2 diabetes.
 Sleeve gastrectomy results seem to be as effective as Roux-en-Y gastric bypass for weight loss and remission of diabetes, based on short-term studies.

 Once you have fulfilled insurance requirements, been approved and consulted with your surgeon, you are ready to schedule your surgery.
 The office staff will work to schedule your surgery within the next few weeks.

 The nurse will tell you what to bring to the hospital and what to leave at home.
 The nurse will also review your medications to make sure you know what to discontinue and when, and what medications you should take the day of surgery.
-Make a list of all prescription medications, over-the-counter medications, and any herbal or vitamin supplements you are using, and bring the list with you to the hospital.
+Make a list of all prescription medications, over-the-counter medications and any herbal or vitamin supplements you are using.
+Bring the list with you to the hospital.